SergeyKrasnolobov/SergeyKrasnolobov/README.md

 - 👋 Hi, I’m @SergeyKrasnolobov
-- 👀 I’m interested in WebDevelopment
+- 👀 I`m passionate of WebDevelopment and improve of UX
-- ⌛️ I’m currently learning Data-Structures
 - 🛠 Work in sphere of telecomunications
+- 👨🏻‍🏫 Acting mentor at the PurpleSchool